Share

 - Never leave the patient unattended.
 You must accompany the patient at all times.

-How to use a mobile hoist
+How to use a floor hoist

 How to use a ceiling hoist